wolfmanjm/kivy-smoothie-host/README.md

 # kivy-smoothie-host
 A Smoothie host, written in Kivy for running on rpi with touch screen or on a desktop.

-This is a work in progress
+This is a work in progress, but is stable and ready for everyday use.

 This uses python >= 3.4.3